daniCoppola/nc-poc-release/README.md

 # PoC of the attacks against Nextcloud E2EE

 This repo contains the code for testing the attacks against Nextcloud E2EE.
 It explains how to create an instance of Nextcloud server that performs the attack, and how to install a client for testing the attacks.
+The attacks work against v3.6 of Nextcloud client, and were all patched as of v3.8.

 ## Getting Started